dodgez/bootloader-basics/README.md

 For example, if only the first and last pages were needed, the table would still need all of the entries inbetween.

 This is where multiple level page tables come in where instead of just one table pointing to each page, we may have a table which lists various tables that each list direct pages.
+This allows the operating system to use less memory to describe the page system by not allocating memory for page entries describing things we don't need.

 ![Page Directory Entry](https://wiki.osdev.org/images/9/94/Page_dir.png)

+Though this comes with a downside: if a program tries to access an address whose page isn't present, a _Page Fault_ occurs.
+This will be important to handle because it happens all of the time as an operating system often uses more virtual memory than it has physically.

 Paging may seem a little daunting because it is quite an advanced concept.
 Operating systems need to constantly keep track and update these tables as programs request and free memory and this task is non-trivial.